 Dose adjustment for fulvestrant will be determined by the investigator in accordance with the label.
-For patients with moderate hepatic impairment (defined as Child-Pugh Class B), including any patient who develops moderate hepatic impairment during study treatment, fulvestrant 250 mg should be administered intramuscularly into the buttock slowly (1 to 2 minutes) as one 250-mg injection.
+For patients with moderate hepatic impairment (defined as Child-Pugh Class B), including any patient who develops moderate hepatic impairment during study treatment, fulvestrant 250 mg should be administered intramuscularly into the buttock slowly (1 to 2 minutes) as one

+250-mg injection.
 In the event that fulvestrant must be discontinued, a patient may continue to receive blinded study drug.

 9.4.1.1.2.
-Dose Delays
+Dose Suspension (within a cycle) and Cycle Delays

-The start of a cycle may be delayed up to 14 days to allow sufficient time for recovery from toxicity possibly related to a study drug.
-During such a delay, blinded study drug and fulvestrant should not be administered.
+Both dose suspension (within a cycle) and cycle delay are allowed up to 14 days to allow sufficient time for recovery from toxicity possibly related to a study drug.
+In the event of a dose suspension of blinded study drug during Cycle 1, fulvestrant may be administered as scheduled on Cycle 1 Day 15.
+If a toxicity possibly related to blinded study drug occurs prior to initiating the next cycle, fulvestrant may be administered and blinded study drug suspended until recovery from the toxicity.
+If fulvestrant is administered but blinded study drug is suspended, the date of fulvestrant administration shall constitute Day 1 of the next cycle.
 Patients not recovering from toxicity within 14 days beyond the last day of the previous cycle should be considered for dose adjustment or discontinuation of the relevant study drug(s).
 In exceptional circumstances, a delay >14 days is permitted upon agreement between the investigator and the Lilly CRP.

-In the event of a cycle delay due to logistical reasons (for example, due to patient availability), the patient should continue on study treatment if the patient has adequate drug supply.
-If a patient's treatment is interrupted as a result of not having sufficient drug supply, the cycle may be delayed up to 7 days (and not considered a protocol violation).
+In the event of a cycle delay due to logistical reasons (for example, due to patient availability), the patient should continue on blinded study drug if the patient has adequate drug supply.
+If a patient's blinded study drug is interrupted as a result of not having sufficient drug supply, the cycle may be delayed up to 7 days (and not considered a protocol violation).
 In exceptional circumstances, a delay >7 days is permitted upon agreement between the investigator and the Lilly CRP.